+ Eeerm .... so what is Y4WC?

 + What does Y4WC do?

 As an organization, Y4WC promotes youth engagement and leadership within policymaking processes at the international level, most notably the Convention on International Trade in Endangered Species.

-We aim to facilitate an international network of peer to peer support and recognition, provide leadership and skills development resources and promote the sharing of diverse experiences, opinions and perspectives on the often complex issues of wildlife Conservation.
+Through this platform, and with the awesome power of the internet, we aim to facilitate an international network of peer to peer support and recognition, provide leadership and skills development resources and promote the sharing of diverse experiences, opinions and perspectives on the often complex issues of wildlife Conservation.